renpy/renpy/sphinx/source/transforms.rst

 The interpolation will persist for the given amount of time, and at least one frame.

-When :doc:`transform-properties` are given, the value each is given is the value it will be set to at the end of the interpolation statement.
+When :doc:`transform_properties` are given, the value each is given is the value it will be set to at the end of the interpolation statement.
 This can be tweaked in several ways: